Japanese aircraft carrier Chitose: Guadalcanal campaign

 The Guadalcanal campaign began on 7 August 1942 with United States Marine Corps landings on Guadalcanal in the Solomon Islands.
 Chitose departed Sasebo on 9 August headed for Yokosuka, where she arrived on 11 August.
 She departed Yokosuka later the same day bound for Truk as part of Kondo's 2nd Fleet Support Force in company with the battleship Mutsu, five heavy cruisers, a light cruiser, and 10 destroyers.
 She called at Truk from 17 to 23 August 1942, when she sortied as part of Kondo's Advance Force in company with five heavy cruisers, a light cruiser, and six destroyers as Japanese forces deployed for an operation to reinforce Japanese forces on Guadalcanal, resulting in the Battle of the Eastern Solomons.

 Battle of the Eastern Solomons

 The Battle of the Eastern Solomons began on 24 August 1942.
 At around 10:15, three F1M2s from Chitose attacked a PBY Catalina searching for the Japanese aircraft carrier force, and another three F1M2s drove off a PBY looking for Japanese troopships.
 Another Chitose floatplane discovered U.S. Navy Task Force 11, centered around the aircraft carrier USS Saratoga, and Task Force 16, centered around the aircraft carrier USS Enterprise.
-At 18:20, two SBD Dauntless dive bombers from Bombing Squadron 3 (VB-3) aboard Saratoga attacked Chitose, damaging her port engine and hull plates and setting three F1M2s on her deck on fire.
+At 18:20, two SBD Dauntless dive bombers from Bombing Squadron 3 (VB-3) aboard Saratoga attacked Chitose, damaging her port engine and hull plates and set three F1M2s on her deck on fire.
 She took on a 30-degree list to port.